Above : M2-9 Bipolar Nebula, an example of an electrical Z-pinch : NASA, Hubble Heritage

 This Talk for Hire :

 This Powerpoint talk is available for hire for 80GBP + travel (from Greenwich, London).
-Free for 'not for profit' at artists discretion.
+Free for 'not for profit' at the artist's discretion.

-For this price I supply my own laptop and projector (2500 lumens) - you will need to supply a screen or suitable wall and blacked-out space.
+For this price I supply my own laptop and projector (2500 lumens)- you will need to supply a screen or suitable wall and blacked-out space.
+However the talk is best seen on a large plasma screen if this is possible.
+My laptop has an HDMI port.

 Please e-mail email@example.com for queries and to arrange bookings.